saucelabs/sauce-docs/docs/mobile-apps/faq.md

 #### **If I run a test on the public real device cloud, can I run it over ssh or a VPN?**

-No. Private cloud accounts have the option to use an [IPSec VPN](/secure-connections/ipsec-vpn.md), which we'd setup and customize specifically for your network.
+No. Private and public cloud accounts have the option to use our Sauce Connect Proxy solution for ensuring a secure connection to your own environment and internal endpoints, [see more here.](https://docs.saucelabs.com/secure-connections/sauce-connect/).
+Using a VPN app in the device is not supported, nor guaranteed to work.

 Sauce Connect is supported for both private and public clouds.